benitomartin/substack-newsletters-search-course/README.md

 - **Project Settings**: `src/configs/settings.py`
   - **Necessary**: Qdrant, Supabase, Prefect, OpenRouter
   - **Optional**:
     - From the above optional services listed above Google Cloud Run is configured in the CLI, so no need to set anything here.
-Gradio does not require any settings and Opik integration requires only the `OPENAI_API_KEY`, that can be set in the `.env` file.
+Gradio does not require any settings and Opik integration requires only the `OPENAI_API_KEY`, which can be set in the `.env` file.
     - See below for details on enabling Jina or Hugging Face embeddings if desired.
 - **Newsletters Feeds**: `src/configs/config.yaml`